antick/mojo/README.md

 6. Show a loader when the app is doing something.
 7. Handle incompatibilities in two submods effectively.
 8. Find a way to distribute music mods.
 Since music mods cannot be uploaded to Github, we need to explore an alternative method for distribution.
 One option is to automate the process by uploading the music mod to a cloud storage service.
 Users can then use an application to easily download and place the files in the correct location with just a click of a button.
-9. Allow the user to select a mode that determines whether to build a combined mod containing all selected mods or build them individually in their respective folders.
+9. Allow user to configure the path in the app itself rather than hard coding those in the code.

 ## Known issues